hikmet517/cmake-mngr/README.md

 ## Variables

+- `cmake-mngr-build-command-prepends`: Commands that will be executed before build.
+These commands will be concatenated using && operator.

 - `cmake-mngr-build-dir-search-list`: List of directories to search for CMake build directory.
 Should be non-nil.

+- `cmake-mngr-configure-command-prepends`: Commands that will be executed before configure.
+These commands will be concatenated using && operator.

 - `cmake-mngr-global-build-args`: Argument to pass during build.